fluid-checkout/fluid-checkout/readme.txt

 ** Note: **
 Fluid Checkout is fully localized/translatable.
 This is very important for all users worldwide.
 For translating Fluid Checkout, we recommend the plugin ["Loco Translate - By Tim Whitlock"](https://wordpress.org/plugins/loco-translate/).
-Please contribute your language to the plugin to make it even more useful.
-Send your translation files through our [support channel](https://fluidcheckout.com/support/).

 == Contributions are welcome ==